-Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species and Critical Habitat. controlled to a level necessa species and their designated determination of no likely ac ary to avoid adverse eff d critical habitat.
-You m dverse effects and must determination that any of your pollutants will be fects on aquatic and/or aquatic-dependent listed nust check in Section VI that you are unable to make a complete the rest of the form.
-You must submit your g your eligibility for coverage.
+Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species and Critical Habitat.
+Check if you are not able to make a preliminary determination that any of your pollutants will be controlled to a level necessary to avoid adverse effects on aquatic and/or aquatic-dependent listed species and their designated critical habitat.
+You must check in Section VI that you are unable to make a determination of no likely adverse effects and must complete the rest of the form.
+You must submit your completed form to EPA for assistance in determining your eligibility for coverage.